Capgemini/capgemini.github.io/_posts/2014-10-31-securing-drupal.md

-This means keeping your entire platform secure becomes a constant activity, so a reliable and repeatable test and release cycle becomes essential - if pulling down the latest updates and deploying them takes a significant amount of time, the odds are that you'll get lazy and skip an udpate or two.
+This means keeping your entire platform secure becomes a constant activity, so a reliable and repeatable test and release cycle becomes essential - if pulling down the latest updates and deploying them takes a significant amount of time, the odds are that you'll get lazy and skip an update or two.
 This soon becomes the security guys nightmare as sites, services and platforms become more out of date and more vulnerable to attack.